dallasrhoades/google-homepage/README.md

-A prototype for a Google-esque homepage.
+A website layout for a Google-esque homepage.
+The webpage mimics the look of Google's main page but doesn't have all of the functionality.
 I created this to brush up on my HTML/CSS skills.